Chocolate Rugelach Cookies

 - Divide the mixture into three and foam into a disc.

-- Wrap in plastic wrap and let chill until firm – about 2 hours until 2 days (or freeze for up to 3 months)
+- Wrap in plastic wrap and let chill until firm – about 2 hours to 2 days (or freeze for up to 3 months).

 - Let cool until spreadable consistency – I chill for 30 minutes.

-- When ready to use if the chocolate is not spreadable consistency microwave for 5 to 10 seconds only.
+- When ready to use, if the chocolate is not spreadable, microwave for 5 to 10 seconds only.

 - Working with one disc at a time on a lightly floured surface.

-- Generously spread the melted chocolate, sprinkle the nuts.
+- Then, generously spread the melted chocolate and sprinkle the nuts.

-- Using a pizza cutter, cut the dough into 8 wedges.
+- Using a pizza cutter, cut the dough into eight wedges.
 Similar to cutting a pizza or slicing a cake.

 - Then, roll each wedge from the thick end towards the narrow end.
 Similar to rolling a croissant.